 Soils and Nutrient Cycling

-This module will aim to provide the students with the tools to manage their soils optimally.
+This module will aim to provide the students with the tools for optimal management of their soils.
 Ultimately, they should be able to describe soil properties, evaluate soil fertility and assess management requirements in the context of organic farming.
-Providing an understanding of the chemical, physical and biological features of soil fertility and nutrient cycling.
-Developing practical skills in soil assessment and whole farm nutrient budgeting.
+The module provides an understanding of the chemical, physical and biological features of soil fertility and nutrient cycling and develops practical skills in soil assessment and whole farm nutrient budgeting.

 Organic Crop Production

 This module will provide an understanding of methods of crop production for arable and vegetable field crops, with particular reference to organic farming in the UK.
-Developing an understanding of breeding, establishment, nutrition, protection, harvesting and storage in the context of organic crop production of field crops.
+The module will develop an understanding of breeding, establishment, nutrition, protection, harvesting and storage in the context of organic crop production of field crops.

 Organic Farming Case Study